 The fact that I knew nothing about apps was incredibly difficult, I laugh now at myself a year ago thinking ‘there are so many apps out there, it must be pretty easy!’

 There are so many challenges with starting a new business, especially in an industry you’ve never been in.
-Learning how expensive app building is and how much time apps take (for example, I’ve spent over 40 hours this week in testing alone) has been an incredible eye opener for me.
+Learning how expensive app-building is and how much time apps take (for example, I’ve spent over 40 hours this week in testing alone) has been an incredible eye-opener for me.
 It’s definitely given me a new appreciation for the apps that I love.
-There are times when it gets really hard I will go through the apps on my phones and dish out five star reviews because I know just how hard it is and I want to show appreciation for how far they’ve got.
+There are times when it gets really hard I will go through the apps on my phones and dish out five-star reviews because I know just how hard it is and I want to show appreciation for how far they’ve got.

 In the current stage of my journey, testing has to be the biggest challenge.
-There are over 10,000 devices, software versions and people use their phones differently, so chasing a group of people to test your app for you before it goes to the masses can be incredibly time consuming.
+There are over 10,000 devices, software versions and people use their phones differently, so chasing a group of people to test your app for you before it goes to the masses can be incredibly time-consuming.
 While I can do 30hrs-50hrs more a week solid in testing, a user on the other side of the world might find something so bizarre we’ve never seen, it delays the build going out while trying to isolate what is going on for a handful of users.

 This year about 30 per cent of Australian females use Instagram with the app on a steady growth path over the last few years.
-This trend is likely to continue with great apps like Plann which make the process easier by allowing you to plan ahead at an affordable once-off cost.
+This trend is likely to continue with great apps like Plann which make the process easier by allowing you to plan ahead at an affordable one-off cost.